drewreed2005/dre2.0/_posts/2023-12-16-Week_17_Planning.md

 ### Contents of the Week

 For PBL:
-- Get API methods working for ClassPeriod
+- Finishing touches on styling
-- Connect ClassPeriod with Person
+- Convert current content on color sorting game so that Haseeb can finish
-- Update Scrum Board with new goals (discussed at meeting)
+- Update Scrum Board with big tangible ticket

 For lessons:
 - Java Exploits and Cybersecurity work